equinor/omnia-tutorial/src/Api/setup.md

         - `var productionDatasList = _context.ProductionData.Where( pd => pd.Wellbore == "Some wellbore").ToList()`

 1. We have preconfigured Swashbuckle in the project, giving access to a documentation page.
-If you want to test your API, simply run the API locally and use the portal that appears.
+If you want to test your API, simply run the API locally.
+    - In Visual Studio 17/19, simply hit `F5` and the page should be available at `https://localhost:44373/swagger`.
+If the window doesn't appear, find the base URL in the Visual studio `Output` window, and add `/swagger`.
+    - In Visual Studio Code, use `dotnet build` to build your solution, and `dotnet run` to start the API.
+The default URL is typically `localhost:5001`, and the page should be available at `localhost:5001/swagger`.

 1. If you at any point in the code feel stuck, it is allowed to look at the reference implementation in `omnia-tutorial\src\Api\EDC-API`.